sensei-hacker/inavwiki/Modes.md

 **Use caution! - If the pilot requests the airplane to hold a high climb angle.
 The pilot MUST provide adequate throttle (motor thrust) to maintain airspeed or the airplane will stall.**

+### ARM
+Activates the flight controller to be ready for flight.

 ### ALTHOLD